Indications for new scalar resonances at the LHC and a possible interpretation: Introduction

 The third major constraint is the preservation of unitarity in gauge boson scattering processes, like $W_LW_L \to W_LW_L, Z_LZ_L$, where $L$ denotes the longitudinally polarised state.
 There are important sum rules that must be valid for any extensions with elementary scalars for the underlying gauge theory to remain renormalisable and for the cross-section to fall at high energies \cite{Gunion:1990kf}.
 For example, if the $h_{125}W^+W^-$ coupling is found to be exactly what is expected in the SM, no other neutral scalar can couple to $W^+W^-$ unless there is at least one doubly charged scalar in the theory.
 As this will play an important role in analysing the signal and developing our model, we discuss this in a separate subsection.

-Two of the strongest hints, as discussed in Ref.\ \cite{Kundu:2022bpy}, are the resonances roughly peaked at 95 GeV and 650 GeV, which we will call $h_{95}$ and $H_{650}$ respectively.
+Two of the strongest hints, as discussed in Ref.\ \cite{Kundu:2022bpy}, are the resonances roughly peaked at 95 GeV and 650 GeV, which we will call $h_{95}$ and $H_{650}$ respectively\footnote{We will generically use $h$ for scalars whose masses are equal to or smaller than 125 GeV, and $H$ for the heavier ones.}.
 While $h_{95}$ has received ample attention in the literature, $H_{650}$ has been relatively overlooked, a strange fact considering that $H_{650}$ has, as we will see, the strongest combined global significance, above $4\sigma$.
 The former, $h_{95}$, is a narrow resonance while the latter, $H_{650}$, is a broad one.
 CMS observed $h_{95}$ decaying to $\gamma\gamma$ and $\tau^+\tau^-$ while LEP found a hint of $h_{95}$, subsequently decaying to $b\bar{b}$, through $e^+e^-\to Z^*\to Zh_{95}$.
 What we mean by observation is actually an excess in the respective channels, which we have discussed later.
 There have been attempts to interpret this resonance as a standalone gauge singlet scalar \cite{poulami1}, or a gauge singlet along with a second Higgs doublet \cite{Biekotter:2022jyr}.

-Both ATLAS and CMS found an excess at about 650 GeV, the new resonance decaying mostly to $W^+W^-$ and also to $ZZ$.
+Both ATLAS and CMS found an excess at about 650 GeV \cite{ATLAS:2020tlo,ATLAS:2021kog,CMS:2022bcb, CMS:2022tgk,ATLAS:2023zkt}, the new resonance decaying mostly to $W^+W^-$ and also to $ZZ$.
 It also decays to $h_{95}h_{125}$.
 What is important is the fact that in almost every channel, the local significance for $H_{650}$ is more than $3\sigma$, as can be seen from Table~\ref{tab:significance}.
-According to CMS, $H_{650}$ is definitely produced through the VBF channel, but whether it can be produced through the gluon-gluon fusion (ggF) channel is still uncertain.
+According to CMS, VBF is the preferred channel for $H_{650}$ production, but whether it can also be produced through the gluon-gluon fusion (ggF) channel is still uncertain.
 Thus, whether $H_{650}$ has a fermionic coupling is an open issue.
-We will see that its interpretation poses severe problems within the popular extensions of the scalar sector of the SM, and will discuss a minimalistic model where this resonance can be accommodated.
+We will see that its interpretation poses severe problems within the popular extensions of the scalar sector of the SM, and will discuss a minimalistic model where this resonance may be accommodated.